TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 Inputs:

   - User voice input.
-  - Data from Processing Unit.
+  - Data from Processing Unit, transmitted using I2C for simple and reliable communication.
   - Power from Power Unit.

 Outputs:

   - Display messages, move feedback, and prompts to the user.
+  - Microphone output to Processing Unit via I2S.

 Interfaces: